 NEWS & EVENTS

 Five years have passed and the ENLIGHT community has successfully achieved two and a half projects including Erasmus+ and Horizon Europe calls.
-In this timelapse, often predated by imperative action to secure European funding, including task distribution, deliverables and project-related documents production, reporting and auditing, personal affinities and academic complementarities have subtly arisen.
-These are at the base of the alliance that the ENLIGHT community strives to build as a longterm inter-institutional engagement and a life & work transformational enterprise.
+In this timelapse, forced by the need to secure funded, the teams have been partially engulfed by project-related tasks; Yet, personal affinities and academic complementarities have also arisen.
+These are at the base of the alliance that the ENLIGHT community strives to build as a long-term inter-institutional engagement and a life & work transformational enterprise.

 The priorities for joint action in the next five years include securing the best possible tools for mobility and collaboration, including digital platforms, mobility frameworks or administrative processes, where learners and staff are regarded as members of a community –just like home learners and staff.
 Also, developing cross-cutting areas like sustainability, inclusion and innovation where collective efforts can drive systemic change appear as key drivers for cooperation and the future of our respective institutions.